CatDawn29/Outlet-Sales-Project-/README.md

 ## Recommendations
 - I would recommend lowering the prices of healthier foods by a slight amount or having more healthier options instead of the low-quality foods to increase sales.

+## Coefficients
+"C:\Users\cathe\OneDrive\Pictures\Coefficients.png"

+- Top three Coefficients

+For the Outlet_Type_Grocery Store, every food sold, there will be a negative 1,104  on it.

+For the Outlet_Identifier_OUT010, every sample sold, there will be a negative 629 on it.

+For the Outlet_Identifier_OUT027, every sample sold, there will be a positive 688 on it.

+## Features
+"C:\Users\cathe\OneDrive\Pictures\Features .png"

+-Top 5 Features
+Item_MRP
+Outlet_Type_Grocery Store
+Outlet_Identifier_OUT027
+Item_Visibility
+Outlet_Establishment_Year